rbtcollins/bitnami-docker/gke/wordpress/README.md

 ## Allow external traffic

 By default, the pod is only accessible by its internal IP within the cluster.
-In order to make the Wordpress service accessible from the internet we have to open port 80.
+In order to make the Wordpress service accessible from the internet we have to open the TCP port `80`.

 First we need to get the node prefix for the cluster using: